-Research ProjectsBrief summaries of research projects partially supported by the GLSF are featured here.
+Research ProjectsBrief summaries of graduate student research projects partially supported by the GLSF are featured here.
 For more detailed information on each project, follow the links to PDF files of the complete document.

 2012- The 2012 GLSF Coaster Brook Trout Research Unit Grant was awarded to Jonathan Pearce, graduate student at Northern Michigan University, Marquette, MI for his thesis project: Genetic Investigation of Coaster Brook Trout in Pictured Rocks National Lakeshore.
 Jonathan's faculty advisor is Katherine Teeter, Ph.D.